·

 These are just the basics that will help you get started and keep you organized.

-So Get Started On Your Blog Content Calendar!
+Get Started On Your Blog Content Calendar!

 Now that you know how to create a blog content calendar, it’s time to get started!

-Although sometimes you’ll have blog post ideas pop up and you’ll want to write about them as soon as possible, in many cases you’ll stick to your established content calendar.
+Although sometimes you’ll have blog post ideas pop up and you’ll want to write about them as soon as possible, in many cases, you’ll stick to your established content calendar.

 Your content calendar will help you create your social media posts and do promotional activities as well.